 Your staff are just as likely to have an injury in the rain as they are in the snow.
 It is important to protect your workers with the right workwear, such as waterproof clothing and safety boots.

-Make sure you are adhering to the law and check the temperature your staff are working in.
+Make sure you are adhering to the Health & Safety laws and check the temperature your staff are working in.
 Most importantly, prioritise the safety of your workers.